njrhodes/ODA/README.md

 Are There Example Data Sets and Vignettes to Learn How to Use ODA?
 ------------------------------------------------------------------

 Four additional worked examples of applied ODA models are included in this package.
-For more information, please refer to Examples 1 through 4 which can be accessed using `vignette(package="ODA")` within this package.
+For more information, please refer to Examples 1 through 4 which can be accessed as vignettes (`vignette(package="ODA")`) within this package.

 The following *vignettes* are available in ODA: